- SSL Products

 A hosting provider is responsible for managing an e-mail server, its constant uptime and storing a copy of all e-mail messages on the server as they are received.
 E-Mail messages are scanned for viruses and spam (junk e-mail) at the time they are received by the e-mail hosting provider.

 E-Mail hosting works by using the POP3 or IMAP protocol.
-Using IMAP means your data will be synchronised across all your devices.
+Using IMAP means your data will be synchronized across all your devices.
 When configuring IMAP the default non-secure port to use is 143.
 Using IMAPS on port 993 is the secure variant and is the preferred option when configuring IMAP.

 Exchange similarly allows you to create e-mail accounts, but also has the ability to access your e-mail, calendar, notes and contacts across all devices giving you the power to manage your business on the go with automatic synchronization between all your devices making it the ultimate business tool for communication, planning and organization.